sripathyfication/bugfree-octo-dangerzone/notes/data_structures/trees/README.md

 A form of a graph where each node could have a left child, a right child, or either one, or none.

-Several forms of binary tree problems can be solved by employing one of the traversal techniques:
+Several forms of binary tree problems can be solved by employing one of the following traversal techniques:

 1. In order Traversal:
 ---------------------